 All Prep students are screened for language readiness within the first term each year.
-In 2016, all Prep students were provided with a hearing and vision screener.
-In 2017, the Prep program will be introducing Age Appropriate Pedagogies.
+All Prep students were provided with a hearing and vision screener.
+The Prep program will continue developing the Age Appropriate Pedagogies in Prep and the Early Years of schooling.
 Developed in association with Griffith University, research supports using age-appropriate pedagogies in the early years of schooling is important in supporting children to be actively engaged, creative and successful learners.